 The drop-shot rig is hard to top when it comes to clear water bass finesse techniques.
 It thrives in clear water and difficult fishing situations, scoring both in size and quantity.

-The Ned Rig has recently taken the bass business by storm, and for a good reason.
+The Ned Rig has recently taken the bass business by storm and for a good reason.
 This basic rig is a great technique to catch bass almost anywhere in the nation and especially s helpful with catching those summertime bass.

-This is a fundamental fishing technique that can constantly catch you a boatload of bass in clear water.
+This fundamental fishing technique can constantly catch you a boatload of bass in clear water.
 It is arguably among the top three best bass lures for clear water.

 The Ned Rig is made of a basic light jig head and soft plastic bait, usually in the form of little worms like Senkos.
 Although there is little to it, it attracts fish and shines in clear water.
 If you haven’t tried the Ned Rig yet, you definitely should after this.